-It is so easy to be "researching" on the internet, and finding out about things, but this is a kind of passive distraction that allows us to not really step into our life and begin doing for ourselves.
+It is so easy to be "researching" on the internet, and finding out about things, but this is a kind of passive distraction that allows us to not really step into our life..

-Researching allows us to stay in this cozy little cocoon of not stepping into our true calling.
+Researching allows us to stay in a cozy little cocoon of not stepping into our true calling.
 We feel like we're doing something, but we're really just hiding.

 When you step into what you are really meant to do—let's say writing, for example—you will find that the act of writing is fraught with peril: there is the very real possibility you will fail, fail again, and fail after that.